 Snacks for People With Allergies

-If you’re allergic to gluten, soy, nuts, or dairy and can’t eat commonly recommended snacks, there are other options.
-A hard-boiled egg provides a good source protein.
+If you’re allergic to gluten, soy, nuts, or dairy and can’t eat commonly recommended snacks, there are plenty of allergy-friendly options.
+A hard-boiled egg provides a good source of protein.
 Some gluten-free crackers with hummus would be suitable for most people with food allergies.
-If you’re allergic to peanuts but can handle almonds you could spread almond butter on a small apple, or try it with banana chips.
+If you’re allergic to peanuts but can handle almonds, almond butter is a great alternative.
+Simply spread it on a small apple, or try it with banana chips.